 Latest news from Merseyside Road Safety Partnership

-Road Safety Teams across Merseyside are urging everyone to take extra care as the schools return this week.
-Many of us have become used to less frequent journeys on quieter…
+Road Safety Teams across Merseyside are urging everyone to take extra care as children return to school.
+Many of us have become used to less frequent journeys on quieter roads…